The Bridge

 Space Harrier does not work with Xe-1 pad, sources say it does?

 TG16 / PCE: This is a digital pad only console.
 Both 2 and 6 button modes are supported.
 When you press the extra buttons, the Bridge tells the console you changed it.
 So if you play a game that does not support a 6 button mode, pressing a 3rd, 4 ,5 , 6th button will also not work.
-Though for any 6 button game this worksout fine.
+Though for any 6 button game this works fine.
 Both PCE and TG16 use the same code.
 There are adapters on the net for converting the connector types.
 They will work with the TG16 cables.
 Analog controllers are converted to digital.
 So you may use analog controllers.

 Intellivision: This is a digital pad only console.
 It has a full keypad, 2 buttons on each side ( 3 actions two are shared ), and a 16 directional disc.
 The keypad is supported using any other keypad controller.
 The top buttons are the same physical button and both left and right buttons work ( so 3 total).
 The 'enter' maps to the lower right keypad or the start button.
 The 'clear' maps to the lower left keypad button or select.
 All 16 directions are supported via any analog controller. when using a D-Pad, only 8 are used.

 General Usage: The Bridge is first loaded with the firmware of choice.
 USB consoles have their own respective firmware and the non USB base consoles are all under one firmware.
-Once that is loaded simply plug a capable LLAPI device in to the USB female plug on the Bridge and then plug the Bridge into the console of choice.
+Once that is loaded simply plug a capable LLAPI device into the USB female plug on the Bridge and then plug the Bridge into the console of choice.
 The white button on the Bridge is a toggle from operation to bootloader.
 One press puts you in boot loader operation.
 This will not work on a console and will cause the device to stop functioning.
-The bootloader mode is for firmware uploads via a PC. the only way to reset the Bridge when running in his mode, is to unplug it and plug it back in.
+The bootloader mode is for firmware uploads via a PC. the only way to reset the Bridge when running in this mode, is to unplug it and plug it back in.
 The LLAPI device works as it is intended, independent of the Bridge but the Bridge does know if it is unplugged.
 They communicate over LLAPI.
 If you are having issues with the controller, consult the LLAPI device operation.
 The Bridge is a pass-thru so if you are having issues it may not be the cause of the problem.
 If the LLAPI is in question, first test it on its own USB mode.